 ⚙️ Optimizer

-Input your goal and per-channel and total budget spend constraints, and receive a budget that is optimized for your selected target (profit, ROI, or revenue)
+Input your goal and spend constraints.
+Receive a budget that is optimized towards your goal.

 📥 Inputs